edocAdmin/edoc-organizer-help/pages/05.faqs/chapter.md

 The labels of the left hand side in the _**Filter Panel**_ are alphabetically sorted and vary in size depending upon how many documents have that label applied to them.
 The labels that appear in that list also change based what other searches  or filtering you have already done in the program.
 Think of it as a list of labels (along with their relevance) that are applied to the documents that are within your search (or all documents if you are not searching or filtering anything).
 It is just one more tool to help you narrow down your search and find the document you are looking for quickly.
 [/ui-accordion-item][/ui-accordion]
-[ui-accordion independent=true open=none][ui-accordion-item title="hy do some toolbar buttons seem to be disabled and not available?
+[ui-accordion independent=true open=none][ui-accordion-item title="Why do some toolbar buttons seem to be disabled and not available?
 I want to merge PDF files, but the button is not enabled?"]

 Some tool bar buttons are disabled because their action can be initiated only when you select the required document.
 Specifically to merge pdf files, you need to select more than one document of unencrypted PDF formats.
 [/ui-accordion-item][/ui-accordion]